distribution-explorer/distribution-explorer.github.io/_sources/discrete/binomial.rst.txt

 Example
 -------

 Distribution of plasmids between daughter cells in cell division.
-Each of the :math:`N` plasmids as a chance :math:`\theta` of being in daughter cell 1 ("success").
+Each of the :math:`N` plasmids has a chance :math:`\theta` of being in daughter cell 1 ("success").
 The number of plasmids, :math:`n`, in daughter cell 1 is Binomially distributed.

 ----